How to keep your pool

 circulation can make algae growth more likely.
 You might

-Just hand it in the pool and it can last for 3-4 months.
+that can promote algae growth.
 I hope this will help you clear

 things up.